 Directed Research (PSY 1903) is an opportunity for students to get involved with research under the supervision of a faculty member.
 This experience is particularly valuable for students interested in pursuing honors and/or graduate study in psychology.
 When considering directed research, read this guide so that you understand the requirements.
 Then, follow these steps to securing a PSY 1903 position:

 - Review the current Directed Research Opportunities and/or the psychology faculty research information on our website.
-Almost every opportunity is listed under the Opportunities page, however some psychology faculty members who don't have a formal listing will accept students on their projects.

 - Look for research that would help you explore or expand on your own areas of interest.
 Also, meet with your advisor to discuss possible lab opportunities that most closely align with your goals.

 - Thoroughly read the research description and requirements when narrowing down possible interests.
 Many faculty members also have links to their websites offering information about what they are currently researching.

 - Once you have chosen a research project, contact the person listed, providing some basic information about yourself including a few key points about why their project is of interest to you or why you are inquiring about an opportunity in their lab.
 Do not forget to include for which semester you are contacting them.
 We have provided tips for composing formal e-mails.